Q: What happened to the Optima credit card from American Express? I went to their website and can’t find it anywhere!

 Platinum Card: This is the granddaddy, premier choice for a charge card.
 The $450 annual fee isn’t for everyone but if you travel a lot, it actually makes sense.

-Great choices that have no annual fee:
+Other great American Express choices that have no annual fee:

 Blue Cash: There are now two versions (one has no annual fee) and the cash rewards are hard to beat.